dmnevius/Placebo/README.md

 These plugins are used in the form of CSS pseudo selectors, such as ``:required`` or ``:first-of-type``.
 No use of pseudo selectors will trigger an error, but unless loaded in a plugin the selector will have no effect on the resulting element.

 ### Using Plugins
 Using plugins is as easy as including the script on your page, after you load the main Placebo file.
+If you prefer to download all the plugins in a single file, use placebo-full.js from the dist/ folder.

 ### Creating Plugins
-Since v2.0.2, Placebo offers an API that provides two methods into the otherwise closed-off inner Placebo.
+Since v2, Placebo offers an API that provides two methods into the otherwise closed-off inner Placebo.
 These methods are:

 #### placebo.addPseudoBehavior
 .addPseudoBehavior adds behavior to a specified pseudo selector. .addPseudoBehavior takes three inputs: